bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Engines can do the same, either in the body of the engine class itself or in their own `config/environments/*.rb` file.

 NOTE: If `app/serializers` is pushed to `config.autoload_once_paths`, Rails no longer considers this an autoload path, despite being a custom directory under `app`.
-This setting overrides that rule.
+The `autoload_once_paths` setting overrides that default.

 The need to not reload arises whenever something outside the reload cycle holds on to your class or module such as the Rails framework, an engine, or a